Azure/azure-iot-sdk-java/readme.md

 See [this document](./upcoming_certificate_changes_readme.md) for a more in depth explanation of how to prepare your devices for this certificate migration

-**Users who don't follow these instructions will begin experiencing unrecoverable, consistent connection failures from their devices starting June 2022.**
+:exclamation:**Users who don't follow these instructions will begin experiencing unrecoverable, consistent connection failures from their devices starting June 2022.**:exclamation:

 If you have any questions, comments, or concerns about this upcoming change, please let us know on our [discussions page](https://github.com/Azure/azure-iot-sdk-java/discussions).